brian-shie/data-science-notebooks/An Introduction to Statistical Learning/01 & 02 - Introduction & Statistical Learning/README.md

 The algorithm estimates the conditional probabilities using the sample distribution of the $k$ nearest observations, and the uses it like the probabilities of the *Bayes Classifier*.

 As in the regression setting, the training and test errors are not strongly correlated.
 If we choose $k = 1$, thenour training error goes to zero, clearly showing a low bias and very high variance.
 So the level of flexibility is extremely important in the classification as well.

+## 2.4 Exercises
+### Conceptual
+**1. For each of parts (a) through (d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
+Justify your answer.**

+(a) The sample size n is extremely large, and the number of predictors p is small.
+- Better.
+With more sample size overfitting will not be that much af a problem.
+As the number of predictors is small, there is likely a high bias involved (because it simplifies the real population function).
+A flexible model can lower the bias.

+(b) The number of predictors p is extremely large, and the number of observations n is small.
+- Worse.
+With a small number of observations the more flexible model is likely to overfit the training data.

+(c) The relationship between the predictors and response is highly non-linear.
+- Better.
+More flexible models can estimate more complex functions.

+(d) The variance of the error terms, i.e. σ2 = Var(ϵ), is extremely high.
+- Worse.
+A more flexible model in this case will learn the random patterns that comes with the high error variance.

+---

+**2. Explain whether each scenario is a classification or regression problem, and indicate whether we are most interested in inference or prediction.
+Finally, provide n and p.**

+(a) We collect a set of data on the top 500 firms in the US.
+For each firm we record profit, number of employees, industry and the CEO salary.
+We are interested in understanding which factors affect CEO salary.
+- Regression.
+We are interest in learning more about the relations within the variable of interest and it's predictors, meaning that we are most interested in inference. n = 500; p = 3.

+(b) We are considering launching a new product and wish to know whether it will be a success or a failure.
+We collect data on 20 similar products that were previously launched.
+For each product we have recorded whether it was a success or failure, price charged for the product, marketing budget, competition price, and ten other variables.
+- Classification (success or failure, two classes); prediction; n = 20; p = 13.

+(c) We are interested in predicting the % change in the USD/Euro exchange rate in relation to the weekly changes in the world stock markets.
+Hence we collect weekly data for all of 2012.
+For each week we record the % change in the USD/Euro, the % change in the US market, the % change in the British market, and the % change in the German market.
+- Regression; prediction; n = 52; p = 3.

+---

+**3. We now revisit the bias-variance decomposition.**

+(a) Provide a sketch of typical (squared) bias, variance, training error, test error, and Bayes (or irreducible) error curves, on a single plot, as we go from less flexible statistical learning methods towards more flexible approaches.
+The x-axis should represent the amount of flexibility in the method, and the y-axis should represent the values for each curve.
+There should be five curves.
+Make sure to label each one.

+(b) Explain why each of the five curves has the shape displayed in part (a).

+---

+**4. You will now think of some real-life applications for statistical learning.**

+(a) Describe three real-life applications in which classification might be useful.
+Describe the response, as well as the predictors.
+Is the goal of each application inference or prediction?
+Explain your answer.
+- **Predicting default from future borrowers.** Response: default or not; predictors: wage, age, past borrows, etc. Inference or prediction: we may want to only know if they are going to pay, or we could want to know its characteristics to learn which product to offer.
+- **Subscription renewal.** Response: renewal; predictors: features used.
+Inference: we could take action to implement more of the things the clients want more.
+This way, we could increase the renewal rate and increase profits.
+- **Spam emails.** Response: spam or not; predictors: language usage, domain sent, usage of upper case letters.
+Predictions: we only want to classify correctly the emails so they are automatically blocked.

+(b) Describe three real-life applications in which regression might be useful.
+Describe the response, as well as the predictors.
+Is the goal of each application inference or prediction?
+Explain your answer.
+- **Stock prices.** Stock price; market information; prediction: only need to know if it's going up or down.
+- **Wages.** Wages; human capital features; inference: need to know what should be the focus for improvement, for maximum wage gains.
+- **Predicting Inflation.** Inflation; market information about the items prices; prediction: need to know the inflation value so it is possible to create a more developed portfolio.

+(c) Describe three real-life applications in which cluster analysis might be useful.
+- **Personalized advertising.** More specific and engaging ads for the public.
+- **Insurance Pricing.** More precise pricing, more expensive for people that are more prone to use the insurance.
+- **Similar public on social media.** When you see more content that you like, it's likely that your engagement in the social media will increase, consequently increasing the SNS revenue.
+---

+**5. What are the advantages and disadvantages of a very flexible (versus a less flexible) approach for regression or classification?
+Under what circumstances might a more flexible approach be preferred to a less flexible approach?
+When might a less flexible approach be preferred?**

+- Advantages of a very flexible approach:
+    - Less bias: doesn't need to simplify too much the real function $f$;
+    - Can model complex functions;
+    - Can incorporate a high amount of features.

+- Advantages of a less flexible approach:
+    - Less variance: less prone to overfitting;
+    - Faster computation.

+- Disadvantages of a very flexible approach:
+    - High variance: can learn too much about the random patterns displayed on the training data;
+    - Needs more observations;
+    - More computational resources required.

+- Disadvantages of a less flexible approach:
+    - High bias: the error from simplifying the model is higher.
+    - Can't model complex functions;
+---

+**6. Describe the differences between a parametric and a non-parametric statistical learning approach.
+What are the advantages of a parametric approach to regression or classification (as opposed to a nonparametric approach)?
+What  are its disadvantages?**

+- A parametric approach is when estimating the function $\hat{f}(x) = y$, parameters are assumed.
+For example: in a linear regression approach, you simplify the estimation by assuming that $y$ is linear dependent on $x$.
+That means we could write
+    - $y = \beta_0 \cdot x_0 + \beta_1 \cdot x_1 + \dots$
+- This means that our estimationg is easier (advantage).
+However, we may incur in high bias error as the real function $f$ may not be only made of linear components of $x$ (disadvantage).
+Consequently, non-parametric models will likely have higher variance and lower bias than parametric ones.
+---

+**7. The table below provides a training data set containing six observations, three predictors, and one qualitative response variable.
+Suppose we wish to use this data set to make a prediction for Y when X1 = X2 = X3 = 0 using K-nearest neighbors.**
+(a) Compute the Euclidean distance between each observation and the test point, X1 = X2 = X3 = 0.
+- $3$; $2$; $\sqrt{10}$; $\sqrt{5}$; $\sqrt{2}$; $\sqrt{3}$;

+(b) What is our prediction with K = 1?
+Why?
+- Green.
+Because the closest training observations is green (5th).

+(c) What is our prediction with K = 3?
+Why?
+- Red.
+Because the within the 3 closes training observations, there are two reds and one green.

+(d) If the Bayes decision boundary in this problem is highly nonlinear, then would we expect the best value for K to be large or small?
+Why?
+- Small.
+Because when K gets higher, the decision boundary of the algorithmn gets closer to a line.
+The same way, when K goes to lower values, the decision boundary gets more non-linear.